-When applying leg restraints the following guidelines should be followed:
+When applying leg restraints, the following guidelines should be followed:

-(a) If practicable, officers should notify a supervisor of the intent to apply the leg restraint device.
-In all cases, a supervisor shall be notified as soon as practicable after the application of the leg restraint device.
+- (a) If practicable, officers should notify a supervisor of the intent to apply the leg restraint device.
+In all cases, a supervisor shall be notified as soon as practicable after the application of the leg restraint device. - (b) Once applied, absent a medical or other emergency, restraints should remain in place until the officer arrives at the jail or other facility or the person no longer reasonably appears to pose a threat. - (c) Once secured, the person should be placed in a seated or upright position, secured with a seat belt, and shall not be placed on their stomach for an extended period, as this could reduce the person's ability to breathe. - (d) The restrained person should be continually monitored by an officer while in the leg restraint.
+The officer should ensure that the person does not roll onto and remain on their stomach.

-- (b) Once applied, absent a medical or other emergency, restraints should remain in place until the officer arrives at the jail or other facility or the person no longer reasonably appears to pose a threat. - (c) Once secured, the person should be placed in a seated or upright position, secured with a seat belt, and shall not be placed on his/her stomach for an extended period, as this could reduce the person's ability to breathe. - (d) The restrained person should be continually monitored by an officer while in the leg restraint.
-The officer should ensure that the person does not roll onto and remain on his/her stomach. - (e) The officer should look for signs of labored breathing and take appropriate steps to relieve and minimize any obvious factors contributing to this condition. - (f) When transported by ambulance/paramedic unit, the restrained person should be accompanied by an officer when requested by medical personnel.
-The transporting officer should describe to medical personnel any unusual behaviors or other circumstances the officer reasonably believes would be potential safety or medical risks to the subject (e.g., prolonged struggle, extreme agitation, impaired respiration).
+(e) The officer should look for signs of labored breathing and take appropriate steps to relieve and minimize any obvious factors contributing to this condition.